BernhardWerner/cindy_tools/tools/packages/animation/README.md

 The number 1.
 If you are testing parts of your animation and you want to set some progress to always be 1, use this constant to make it easier to see and later on change where you did this.

 ---
+#### `expandRect(pos, w, h, a)`
+Calculates the four corners of a rectangle -- ordered counter-clockwise starting in the bottom-left -- at position `pos` with width `w` and height `h`.
+The parameter `a` determines the anchor point around the border of the rectangle which is used for `pos`.
+The anchor points are numbered in the order of a standard number pad on a computer keyboard.
+I.e. 1 is the bottom-left corner, 5 is the centre, etc.

+#### `expandRect(pos, w, h)`
+Calculates the four corners of a rectangle -- ordered counter-clockwise starting in the bottom-left -- with bottom-left corner `pos`, width `w` and height `h`.

+### `expandRect(rect)`
+Calculates the four corners of a rectangle -- ordered counter-clockwise starting in the bottom-left.
+The rectangle `rect` must be an object with properties `position`, `width`, `height` and `anchor`.

+---
 #### `findIn(list, x)`
 Returns the index of the first occurrence of the value `x` in the array `list`.
 Returns 0 if `x` is not in `list`.